kartik-venugopal/aural-player/README.md

 ### Installation

 1. Mount the *AuralPlayer-x.y.z.dmg* image file
-2. Copy Aural.app to your local drive (e.g. Applications folder)
+2. Copy *Aural.app* to your local drive (e.g. Applications folder)
-3. Run the copied app.
+3. Run the copy from your local drive.
 You will likely see a security warning and the app will not open because the app's developer is not recognized by macOS.
 4. Go to System Preferences > Security & Privacy > General > Open anyway, to allow Aural.app to open.

 NOTE - Please ***don't*** run the app directly from within the image.
 It is a compressed image, and may result in the app behaving slowly and/or unpredictably.
 So, copy it outside and run the copy.